 Mostly Jazz Mass, 9 am

 The Gateway Band plays hard-hitting, spiritually evocative jazz each week at this lively, energetic celebration.
 The congregation gathers around the altar as the Eucharist is celebrated, and children often dance and sing.

 Choral Eucharist, 11:15 am

 The Trinity Cathedral Choir offers excellent music in the Anglican tradition at this more formal service that includes music played by Director of Music and Worship Todd Wilson, one of America’s leading concert organists.

 Solemn Sung Eucharist, 5 pm (first Sunday of the month, October-June):

 This formal service includes incense, bells, plainsong and the ceremonies of an Anglican high church service.

-This short evening service (about 30 minutes) is one of psalms and hymns that date back to the first six centuries of Christianity.
+This short evening service (about 30 minutes) is one of psalms and hymns that dates back to the Middle Ages.
 There is no sermon; candles are lit and the Cathedral is darkened.
-It’s simply a time for meditation while listening to simple plainsong and choral music.
+It’s simply an opportunity for quiet prayer and inward reflection listening to simple plainsong and choral music.

 Choral Evensong, 6 pm (October-May)